-The procedure for registration of trademarks is contained in the Trade Mark Act, 1999 and Rules thereof.
-Generally it begins with a filing a trademark application as per the procedure specified by the Trade Mark Act, 1999.
-After the filing, an examination report by may issued by the Trademark Registry, to which a formal reply has to be filed within a period of one month from the receipt thereof.
-If the Registry is satisfied by the response, the application shall proceed to advertisement in the Trademarks Journal.
-At this time, the Trademark Registry is open to receiving oppositions by third parties to the registration of trademark.
+The procedure for registration of trademarks is contained in the Trade Mark Act, 1999 and the Rules thereof.
+Generally, it begins with filing a trademark application as per the procedure specified by the Trade Mark Act, 1999.
+After the filing, an examination report may be issued by the Trademark Registry, to which a formal reply has to be filed within a period of one month from the receipt thereof.
+If the Registry is satisfied with the response, the application shall proceed to an advertisement in the Trademarks Journal.
+At this time, the Trademark Registry is open to receiving oppositions by third parties to the registration of a trademark.
 The time period to file an opposition is four (4) months (with applicable extensions) from the date the publication in the Trademark Journal.
 If no oppositions are received within the specified time, the application shall proceed to registration.

 What is the government fee for trademark registration in India?

 The government fees to file a trademark application in India in the name of an individual / a start-up / SME is Rs.
 4500 per class and in case the applicant is any other entity, it is Rs.
 9000/- per class.

 Where do I file a trademark application in India?